threefoldfoundation/www_threefold_io/content/partners/vverse/index.md

 <br/>

 ### **A cutting-edge Metaverse platform**
 VVerse offers a cutting-edge platform for virtual socializing and entertainment.
 One of their first products is [VinDo](https://www.vindo.ai/), the next generation communication and business tool to streamline your interactions, empower your business, simplify your workflow and amplify your results.
 Businesses can become virtual with VinDO and redefine customer experiences in the metaverse.
+Checkout the video below to see this metaverse in action.

 <br>